 Lemon buttercream frosting is so refreshing for summer!
 It’s smooth and pipes really easily.
 I love it on lemon cupcakes, cakes, or even sandwiched between two cookies.

 The secret to perfect lemon frosting is fresh lemons!
 While I enjoy lemon cream cheese frosting, lemon buttercream frosting is the best lemon frosting when you want a frosting for more intricate cake or cupcake decorations.
-Like other buttercream frostings, it holds its shape really well.
+The recipe is based on my perfected vanilla frosting and it holds its shape really well.